-which indicates that the Riemannian metric tensor is $\G\propto\mathds{1}$.
-A manifold with this property is defined as \emph{flat manifold} \cite{lee2006riemannian}.
-To learn a model with a \emph{flat latent manifold}, \cite{chen2020learning} presents (i)~a flexible prior which allows the model to learn complex latent representations of the data by empirical Bayes; (ii)~a regularisation $\G\propto\mathds{1}$; and (iii)~data augmentation which enables the model to have the same property in the low data density area.
+To measure the \emph{observation-space distance} using simple Euclidean distance in latent space, we have $D \propto \, \| \z(1)-\z(0) \|_2$, which indicates that the Riemannian metric tensor is $\G\propto\mathds{1}$.
+A manifold with this property is defined as \emph{flat manifold} \citep{lee2006riemannian}.
+To learn a model with a \emph{flat latent manifold}, \citet{chen2020learning} presents (i)~a flexible prior which allows the model to learn complex latent representations of the data by empirical Bayes; (ii)~a regularisation $\G\propto\mathds{1}$; and (iii)~data augmentation which enables the model to have the same property in the low data density area.